Value Added Questions (VAT) FAQs

 - Which bodies/ persons are exempted from payment of VAT?

 Any body or person specified in Column 1 of the Ninth Schedule of the VAT Act shall be exempted from the payment of VAT in respect of goods or services corresponding to the body or person specified in Column 2 of that Schedule.

 - Who is required to be registered for VAT?

 A person has to apply for compulsory registration in any of the following circumstances:

-- If in the course or furtherance of his business he makes taxable supplies and the annual turnover of the taxable supplies exceeds or is likely to exceed the registration threshold specified in the second schedule to the VAT Act.
+- If in the course or furtherance of his business he makes taxable supplies exceeds or is likely to exceed the registration threshold specified in the sixth schedule to the VAT Act.

-- Irrespective of his annual turnover, if he is engaged in any of the businesses and professions listed in the Tenth Schedule to the VAT Act.
+- Irrespective of his annual turnover, if he is engaged in any of the businesses or professions listed in the Tenth Schedule to the VAT Act.